Code-Diamond/SublimeInstaller/README.md

 # SublimeInstaller
-This bash script installs sublime text editor, and configures control f1 for window activation.
+For Debian distros use installSublime.sh
+ - Installs sublime, xdotools, and xkeybinds.
-Customize ./xbindkeysrc in home directory for more hotkeys.
+ - Customize ./xbindkeysrc in home directory for more hotkeys.
-Installs sublime, xdotools, and xkeybinds.
-Works in debian distros.
+ - Installs guake
+For Fedora use installSublimeFedora.sh
+ - Installs yakuake
+ _ Installs sublime